 - 1 cup low-sodium beef broth

-- 1 lb sweet potatoes, peeled and cut into large chunks
+- 1 lb potatoes or sweet potatoes, peeled and cut into large chunks

-- Brown bacon and sausage over medium heat until fully browned.
+- Cook bacon and sausage over medium heat until fully browned.
 Drain any grease.

 - Cook HIGH 2-3 hours or LOW 4-6 hours.